 It Can Help Lower Cholesterol

-According to the National Library of Medicine, doctors prescribe psyllium for lowering cholesterol.
-Studies—including this one—show that psyllium husk naturally lowers cholesterol when used in conjunction with a healthy diet and lifestyle, which Gans explains is attributed to its high fiber concentration.
+According to a report published in the Journal of the American Association of Nurse Practitioners, doctors prescribe psyllium for lowering cholesterol.
+A study from the British Journal of Nutrition found that psyllium husk naturally lowers cholesterol when used in conjunction with a healthy diet and lifestyle, which Gans explains is attributed to its high fiber concentration.

 It Can Help Reduce the Risk of Cardiovascular Disease